Types of POS Systems: A Guide for Small Businesses

-Each type of POS has features catering to different business types.
-POS systems, which range in price from $0 to around $100 per month, also have varying compatible hardware and operating systems.
+The type of POS you should use depends on your business’s needs, as each one has features catering to different business types.
+POS software, which ranges in price from $0 to a few hundred dollars per month, also has varying compatible hardware and operating systems.

 ---|---|